Red Sox Wrap: Doug Fister Leads Boston To Win With Impressive Complete Game

 — Fister allowed a leadoff home run to Francisco Lindor in the bottom of the first inning, but he was near perfect the rest of the way.

-The right-hander faced the minimum from the second inning on, and he only allowed the one earned run on one hit with two walks and hit by pitch with six strikeouts.
+The right-hander faced the minimum from the second inning on, and he only allowed the one earned run on one hit with two walks and a hit by pitch with six strikeouts.

+He became the first member of the Red Sox to toss a one-hit complete game since Jon Lester in May 2013.

 IN THE BATTER’S BOX